Bits and bytes: know the difference

 So what are KB, MB, GB, and TB?

-Again, you’ll normally see KB, MB, GB, and TB used to measure file sizes and storage in digital devices, while Mb and Gb are used to measure broadband speed.
+KB, MB, GB, and TB are typically used when referring to file sizes and storage capacity, while broadband speeds are measured in Mb and Gb.

 Comparing broadband packages